New Orleans is a city where the best food is served on the cheap. Check out our favorite spots for the best cheap eats New Orleans style.

 We mentioned that Po Boy is our favorite NOLA sandwich but don’t get us wrong.
 We also like Muffalettas when we want to eat cheap in New Orleans.

-→ Discover 21 of the best sandwiches in America.
+Discover our picks for the best sandwiches in America.

 If you want to eat the best Muffaletta in New Orleans, we recommend trying both of the following two spots as well as the artisan version at Cochon Butcher listed below: